Leave and termination of employment

 1.

-Keep their rights in the Plan.
+Keep their rights in the plan.
 They remain a member, and the pension earned remains guaranteed.

 2.

-This statement, prepared by our actuary, will detail the value accumulated in the Plan as of that date.
-The possible refund options (LIRA, RRSP, cheque, annuity) will depend on the amount of the value, the person’s age, and the applicable tax rules.
-Producing this statement may take up to two months, and it is based on this document that the individual will be able to request a refund or a transfer.
+This statement, prepared by our actuary, will detail the value accumulated in the plan as of that date.
+The possible refund options (LIRA, RRSP, cheque, annuity) will depend on the amount of the value, the person’s age and the applicable tax rules.
+Producing this statement may take up to two months and it is based on this document that the individual will be able to request a refund or a transfer.

 It is very important that the contact information we have on file is accurate and up to date.

-The advantages of leaving your rights in the Plan
+The advantages of leaving your rights in the plan

-• Keep the pension you have earned and benefit from indexation;
+• Keep the pension you have earned and benefit from indexation

-• Contribute from the moment of hiring when employed by another employer who is a member of the Plan, regardless of employment status;
+• Contribute from the moment of hiring when employed by another employer who is a member of the plan, regardless of employment status

 In the Event of Death or Separation

 It is important to keep your file up to date regarding your spouse and beneficiaries.
 These details can be modified at any time through the secure personal portal.
-In the case of divorce, please note that the Plan is subject to the Family Property Act.
+In the case of divorce, please note that the plan is subject to the Family Property Act.

-In the Event of Death If death occurs before retirement, a one-time payment is made to the spouse or designated beneficiary.
+If death occurs BEFORE retirement, a one-time payment is made to the spouse or beneficiary.
 To determine the amount to be paid, actuaries use the same calculation as for a termination before retirement age.

 A. 5-year guarantee (normal form)